hsynercn/tutorials-all-paths/BookNotes/Designing Data-Intensive Applications/Part 1 Foundations of Data Systems/Chapter 3 Storage and Retrieval.md

 The most common type of multi-column index is called concatenated index - simply it combines several fields into one key by appending one column to another.

+This type of index is useless if we want to find records with a particular key part.